GBT3101/FrontEndTool-BGU/README.md

 # Overview

-Hello, this web application will be used as a tool to test your NodeJS and help you implement it step by step, follow the instructions and have fun.
+Hello, this web application will be used as a tool to test your NodeJS and help you implement it step by step, follow the instructions and have fun. **You should not by any means touch the source code in this repository, IT'S ONLY A TOOL TO TEST YOUR SERVER, do not change anything, ever.**

 # Installation